nbonamy/rag-youtube/README.md

 ## Debugging

 You can enable langchain debugging through configuration.
 In that case, it is recommended to redirect the output to a text file and replace the following regex `[ \t]*"context": \[[\d, \t\n]*\],\n` with nothing to clear up the trace.

+## Benchmarking

+If you want to benchmark several LLM in combination with chain types and other parameters, you can tweak the `test/compare.py` script.
+This will allow you to batch execute multiple combinations and then use the monitoring dashboard (see below) to compare results.
+Be cautions of costs if your benchmark includes OpenAI!

 ## Monitoring